 The Committee will held evidence sessions on Wednesday 14 March 2018 and Wednesday 21 March 2018, to examine recent developments in the sector and build on work undertaken in the last Parliament.
-Closing date for written submissions: 23 February 2018.
+Closing date for written submissions was 23 February 2018.

 Since the previous Committee’s inquiry into NI’s electricity sector, there have been numerous developments in energy, trade, and infrastructure that impact NI’s electricity sector.